courselabs/dotnetaz/labs/kubernetes/README.md

 ## ConfigMaps

 There's one more resource we'll walk through - the _ConfigMap_ which you can use to isolate application configuration from the Docker image and the Pod spec.
 ConfigMaps are static pieces of data which get stored in the cluster.
-They can contain complex files like appsettings.json or web.config, or they can store simple key-value pairs.
+They can contain complex files like `appsettings.json` or `web.config`, or they can store simple key-value pairs.

 - [labs/kubernetes/specs/configmap.yaml](./specs/configmap.yaml) - defines a ConfigMap we can use with the web app to set the application environment.